 As far as this (and the following trope) goes, it's interesting to note that Wilson was a former admirer of Rand's and much of the (quite savage) parody of her work in the novel is probably a kind of Take That against his younger self.
 (Lampshaded when one character mentions that he always believes what he reads absolutely and only later do his critical reasoning powers kick in.)

-Lawyer-Friendly Cameo — The novel Telemachus Sneezed, a parody of Atlas Shrugged, which asks the question "Who is John Guilt?"
+Lawyer-Friendly Cameo — The novel Telemachus Sneezed, a parody of Atlas Shrugged, which asks the question "What is John Guilt?"
 Atlas Shrugged is mentioned several times itself, however.
 Telemachus Sneezed might be a thought experiment on what would have been the result if Ayn Rand had focused her interest in Ancient Greek philosophy on Heraclitus instead of Parmenides and Aristotle.
 It's an interesting fact however that Atlas Shrugged is anti-government, while Telemachus Sneezed is depicted as definitely pro-strong-government to an extent that it's openly fascist.

 Mind Screw — At just about every possible opportunity.
 One of the conspiracies involved even has a plan called "Operation Mindfuck" - a reference to a real life Discordian project with the same name, though the novel's equivalent has greater ambition (or possibly just greater resources).

-Mole In Charge — Hagbard is one of the leaders of just about every conspiracy out there, even though they're all opposing each other.
+Mole in Charge — Hagbard is one of the leaders of just about every conspiracy out there, even though they're all opposing each other.

 Multilayer Façade — Every ancient secret is actually a cover-up for some other ancient secret.
 And yes, that same principle applies to pretty much every level, thus creating an infinite loop of The Reveal.

 No Fourth Wall — The main characters eventually learn that they are characters in the book itself, being narrated by an all-powerful, overseeing AI.
 Of course, the book is so perspective-jumping and Mind Screw-filled that what the "truth" is is intentionally left up to the reader.
 In an earlier example, twice in the book the associate editor of "Confrontation" (the magazine that several of the characters are associated with) calls up his book reviewer to ask about the progress of his latest review.
-The books described by the book reviewer are obviously the Illuminatus!
-Trilogy itself (for added humor, the book reviewer has nothing but contempt for the trilogy's length, shifting perspective, complicated plot, or frequent use of sex, drugs, and obscene language).
+The books described by the book reviewer are obviously the Illuminatus! trilogy itself (for added humor, the book reviewer has nothing but contempt for the trilogy's length, shifting perspective, complicated plot, or frequent use of sex, drugs, and obscene language).

 Order Versus Chaos — A somewhat complex example; while the Discordians are generally viewed as worshiping chaos, they actually believe in balance.
 It's just that the state of the world is so heavily tilted in the Order direction that the Discordians are forced to take up Chaos to balance it out.